2i2c-org/community-docs-template/content/metrics.md

   display_name: Python

 title: Template Metrics
-subtitle: How Many Stars Does This Template Have?
+subtitle: Use Jupyter Execution to Find the Number of Stars
 ---

 # Template Metrics